Close

 Proving Fault in an NYC Truck Accident Lawsuit

-Truck accidents in New York City are often complicated.
-Because several parties might share fault, such as a truck driver and their employer, NYC victims may have difficulty knowing who exactly is to blame.
 Unfortunately, knowing who is at fault is not enough to recover compensation.
-New York City truck accident victims must prove that it is more likely than not that a defendant’s negligence caused their injuries.
-This can be challenging, so victims should hire an NYC truck accident lawyer immediately after a crash.
-Your attorney can use medical records, photographs, security camera footage, eyewitness testimony, and expert testimony to prove a negligent driver’s fault.
+Victims must prove that it is more likely than not that a defendant’s negligence caused their injuries.
+This can be challenging, so victims should turn to our lawyers, who can use medical records, photographs, security camera footage, eyewitness testimony, and expert testimony to prove a negligent driver’s fault.

 Compensation for NYC Truck Accident Victims